 Charles Bukowski (1975)

-The story of an alcoholic, womanising, desperate man living in and with abject poverty – although that could be any Bukowski novel or poem.
-It’s a compelling, tragic and uncompromising look at the human condition at the edges of society.
+The story of an alcoholic, womanising, desperate man living in and with abject poverty – though to be fair that could be any Bukowski novel or poem.
+Factotum is a compelling, tragic and uncompromising look at the human condition at the edges of society.

 9. Midnight Cowboy